 5. Azelaic Acid – This is used to reduce the inflammation and redness seen with moderate and severe pimples.

-How To Get Rid Of Pimples On Face?
+How To Get Rid Of Spots, Scars Or Marks?

 While taking any treatment, the dermatologists suggest some skin care tips to improve the healing process and to prevent pimples.